simplexjunkie/homebridge-simplex/README.md

 ## homebridge-simplex, a short introduction
 homebridge-simplex is a way to use your Simplex locks with Homekit.
 It is also the name of a plugin for homebridge on a Raspberry Pi.

 The Simplex locks are sold in Europe in various variations and under different names.
 In The Netherlands they are sold under the names Flexeria, CESeasy and Telelock.
-In other European countries they are sold under the names eWizz and CESeasy.
+In other European countries they are sold under the names eWizz (UK) and CESeasy.

 homebridge-simplex is made by a hobbyist to be used by hobbyists.
 It is free available at github (https://github.com/simplexjunkie/homebridge-simplex) to use, change and improve.